Neutron detection: Fast neutron detectors

 Fast neutrons are often detected by first moderating (slowing) them to thermal energies.
 However, during that process the information on the original energy of the neutron, its direction of travel, and the time of emission is lost.
 For many applications, the detection of "fast" neutrons that retain this information is highly desirable.

 Typical fast neutron detectors are liquid scintillators, 4-He based noble gas detectors and plastic detectors.
 Fast neutron detectors differentiate themselves from one another by their (1) capability of neutron/gamma discrimination (through pulse shape discrimination) and (2) sensitivity.
 The capability to distinguish between neutrons and gammas is excellent in noble gas based 4-He detectors due to their low electron density and excellent pulse shape discrimination property.
 In fact, inorganic scintillators such as zinc sulfide has been shown to exhibit large differences in their decay times for protons and electrons; a feature that has been exploited by combining the inorganic crystal with a neutron converter (such as polymethyl methacrylate) in the Micro-Layered Fast-Neutron Detector.
 Such detection systems are capable of selectively detecting only fast neutrons in a mixed neutron-gamma radiation field without requiring any additional discrimination techniques such as pulse shape discrimination.

 Detection of fast neutrons poses a range of special problems.
 A directional fast-neutron detector has been developed using multiple proton recoils in separated planes of plastic scintillator material.
 The paths of the recoil nuclei created by neutron collision are recorded; determination of the energy and momentum of two recoil nuclei allow calculation of the direction of travel and energy of the neutron that underwent elastic scattering with them.

+Passive neutron detectors

+Solid-state nuclear track detectors (SSNTDs) provide a passive, integrating alternative to active neutron detectors.
+The most common material is CR-39, a polymer (poly allyl diglycol carbonate) in which charged particles break chemical bonds along their path, creating latent damage trails.
+Subsequent chemical etching, typically in sodium hydroxide solution, enlarges these trails into pits that can be counted under an optical or scanning electron microscope.
+Because they require no power, high voltage, or readout electronics during exposure, SSNTDs are widely used in personnel neutron dosimetry and in environments where active instrumentation is impractical.

+CR-39 does not respond to neutrons directly, as neutrons are uncharged.
+Fast neutrons are registered indirectly through elastic scattering from hydrogen nuclei in the polymer, producing recoil protons that form tracks.
+Slow and thermal neutrons produce no such recoils and instead require a converter layer that transforms neutrons into charged particles.
+The standard approach uses a boron-bearing converter, exploiting the large thermal-neutron capture cross section of ^{10}B via the ^{10}B(n,α)^{7}Li reaction; boron nitride was identified as an effective converter material as early as the 1980s owing to its high boron content and smooth surface.
+Pairing a boron-coated detector with an uncoated control allows the slow-neutron contribution to be separated from background tracks arising from charged particles and fast neutrons.